pavancshekar/Rental-Management-System/README.md

-# PetrolPump-Management-System [DBMS]
+# Rental-Management-System [DBMS]

-## Impletation Environment
+## Implementation Environment

 ### FrontEnd

-- In this Project, frontend part is done by using famous Python library streamlit.
+- In this Project, the frontend part is done by using the famous Python library streamlit.

--  Streamlit is an open source app framework in Python language.
+-  Streamlit is an open-source app framework in Python language.
 It helps us create web apps for data science and machine learning in a short time.
-It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.
+It is compatible with major Python libraries such as sci-kit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib, etc.

 - We can Perform operations such as Create, Read, Delete, Update aslso known as [CRUD] Operations.

-- There is one user defined function which calculate Toltal Price in Tanker table and a Trigger which is preset in Employee table which get activated when someone Try to update Salary field if salary is less that 300000.
+- Here the app can able to  tenants,owners  store payments associated with CRUD operations

 ### Backend